The domestic dog is an incredibly pliable species.

 If you were a Chihuahua-person, a Great-Dane-person would weigh somewhere in the 2- to 7-ton ballpark.
 Elephant size, give or take.

 But neither color nor coat nor body size represents the most impressive diversity found among our favorite companions.

-After all, farmers have created an incredible number of chicken breeds — Oklahoma State University lists more than 60, but there are undoubtedly many, many more.
+After all, farmers have created an incredible number of chicken breeds.
+Oklahoma State University lists more than 60 different types, and there are undoubtedly many more.
 These breeds primarily differ in terms of plumage and size, but some even exhibit subtle reproductive differences.

 For the most part, it is easy to understand how breeders created these various lines.

 Want a chicken with white feathers?
 Make a bunch of baby chickens, and pick out the ones with a few white feathers.
 Breed these animals together, and you will probably get a few chicks with even more white feathers.
 Repeat the process long enough and you get a completely white bird.

 You could do the same thing with behaviors.

 Want to produce a line of laboratory rats that don’t bite?
 Cull the biters from the colony and encourage the non-biters to breed.